lizgib/ML_classification_of_Mushrooms/README.md

 ### Introduction
 ----------------
-*** Add intro ***
-(Feel free to edit any of this/delete my notes)
-(Not sure what the tone of of this is supposed to be like, so I sorta added a story-esque first paragraph that provides motivation, if this is not appropriate it can be deleted and i think it still makes sense)

   Mushrooms are prized as a food source, and as such are not only cultivated but foraged for in the wild.
 However, wild mushroom foraging can come with considerable risk, as many mushrooms are toxic and inedible to humans.
 While extensive lists of mushrooms and their properties exist in various places, this information is scattered and sometimes hard to obtain, however many modern foragers will have access to a smartphone with the ability to take pictures and access the internet.
 With this in mind we wondered if there is a way to leverage modern computational techniques to ease the burden of mushroom foragers by using images matched to webscraped data about toxicity to classify mushrooms as either poisionous or edible.

 Here we investigated the question: Can machine learning be used to classify mushrooms as being either edible or poisonous based on their images alone?